leobezerra/academia/docs/index.md

 - I proposed and hosted through the **StirAI Lab** a meet-up on "__AI Ethics__" at the **University of Stirling**.
 The event took place on April 4th and had **Wiktoria Kulik** as panelist alongside myself, with **Dr. Terrie-Lynn Thompson** as moderator.

 - I was invited to become the **Project Lead** at the **University of Stirling** for the "_PHAWM: Participatory Harm Auditing Workbenches and Methodologies_" research project, from April 2025 on.
-The project is currently starting its second year and will run until March 2028.
+The project is finishing its first year and will run until March 2028.

 ### Winter 2025